What Makes an AC Compressor Stop Working?

 Has your air conditioner or the AC compressor stopped running?
-While most of the time a qualified HVAC contractor will be needed for in-depth troubleshooting, maintenance, and repairs, there are a few simple things you can check for before calling in a technician:
+While most of the time, a qualified HVAC contractor will be needed for in-depth troubleshooting, maintenance, and repairs, there are a few simple things you can check for before calling in a technician:

 - Check for tripped breakers.
 Find the breaker for the air conditioner in your service panel.
 If it looks tripped, turn it all the way off, then back on.
-This can often reset the control board and get your system running if the problem was minor.
+This can often reset the control board and get your system running if the problem is minor.